 Great!
-You have cloned the Sovereign Stack git repo to your management machine!
-You're well on your way to deploying your own Bitcoin-native website!
+You cloned the Sovereign Stack git repo to your management machine!
+You're well on your way to deploying your own Bitcoin-native websites!

-But before you do anything else, you really SHOULD VERIFY that the code you downloaded has been signed by the Sovereign Stack maintainer key.
-Right now, the current Sovereign Stack maintainer is Derek Smith.
-His public key can be downloaded below.
+But before you do anything else, you really SHOULD VERIFY that the code you downloaded has been signed by the Sovereign Stack maintainer key, farscapian.

-gpg --import derek_smith.gpg to import it into your gpg public key store.
+Save it to a file then import it into your gpg public key store.
 You should see something like this: